Martin Skaba: Playing career

 Skaba came to SC Dynamo Berlin as a 19-year old in 1955.
 He made his first match for the first team of SC Dynamo Berlin in the 1956 DDR-Oberliga.

 Skaba won the FDGB-Pokal with SC Dynamo Berlin in 1959.
 He ended his playing career in 1968.
 Skaba played in 255 East German top-flight matches for SC Dynamo Berlin and its successor football club BFC Dynamo.
 He also appeared in 44 games for the team in the second division.

 International career

 Skaba played in eight matches for the East Germany national football team from 1958 to 1963.
 Two of these matches were World Cup qualifiers.

 Coaching career

 Skaba continued as a trainer in BFC Dynamo after ending his playing career.
 He coached the reserve team of BFC Dynamo in the second tier DDR-Liga from 1971 to 1974.
 BFC Dynamo II under Skaba won the 1971-72 DDR-Liga Staffel B.

 Skaba then became the assistant coach of the new coach of the DDR-Oberliga team, Jürgen Bogs, in 1976.
 Skaba served as assistant coach of Bogs until 1980.
+He was succeeded by Joachim Hall.

 Skaba later went to Mozambique, where he trained local coaches.
-He continued as youth trainer in BFC Dynamo and FC Berlin after returning from Africa.
+He then continued as youth trainer in BFC Dynamo and FC Berlin after returning from Africa.